DIY Winter Magnolia Wreath

 Attach the bunches to the wreath with the floral wire.

-Once the bunches are secure and look the way you want, take one of the cotton stems.
+Once the bunches are secure and look the way you want, take one of the cotton stems and place it over one of the magnolia bunches.

-Place it over one of the magnolia bunches.
 Make sure to cut the stem so it only overlaps the gap where the leaves come together.

-Then place the other cotton stem the same way.
+Then, place the other cotton stem the same way.

 Secure both cotton pieces to the wreath using the floral wire again.

-Now that the floral is secured to the wreath, you need to hide the gap where everything came together.
+Now that the floral arrangement is secured to the wreath, you need to hide the gap where everything came together.

-Initially, I was going to use a burlap bow, but that felt bulky to me, so I decided on a knot instead, plus its easier to create.
+Initially, I was going to use a burlap bow, but that felt bulky to me, so I decided on a knot instead.
+Plus, it’s easier to create.

 To create the burlap knot, cut the 5″ or 6″ burlap into a 30″ strip.

 Wrap the burlap strip around the back of the wreath, so the ends are at the front in equal lengths.
-Then you are going to tie a half-knot.
+Then, you are going to tie a half-knot.

 TIP: You are wrapping around the gap where the stems come together.

-To tie a half-knot, holding the ends of the burlap in each hand, cross the end in your right hand (end A) over the end in your left hand (end
+To tie a half-knot, holding the ends of the burlap in each hand, cross the end in your right hand (end A) over the end in your left hand (end B) so that the rope forms an X.

 Wrap end A so that it goes under end B and comes up again.
 Bring end A back over end B to form a half-knot, then tighten the knot.

-Now wrap one of the ends to the back of the wreath.
+Now, wrap one of the ends to the back of the wreath.
 Fold the end or cut it so it will only be in the back.
-Secure the burlap into place with hot glue or superglue.
+Secure the burlap into place with hot glue or super glue.

 Wrap the other burlap end to the back of the wreath the same way.

-The last step now is hanging your wreath, whether that’s above a mantel or front door.
+The last step is hanging your wreath, whether that’s above a mantel or front door.

 To hang the wreath, take some more leather and wrap it around the wreath a couple of times.
 With a little slack, tie the ends together.
 Move the knot so that it can be hooked to hang the wreath.